How to Calculate Withholding Tax: A Simple Payroll Guide for Small Business

 Once you’ve gathered all the W-4 and payroll information you need to calculate withholding tax, you need to choose a calculation method.
 There are two methods you can choose from:

 - The Wage Bracket Method: The wage bracket method of calculating withholding tax is the simpler of the two methods.
 You’ll use the IRS income tax withholding tables to find each employee’s wage range.
-You then include the employee’s withholding allowances to find the correct amount of withholding tax.
+The instructions and tables can be found in IRS Publication 15-T.

 What Are Withholding Allowances?

-Withholding allowances are exemptions that employees can claim from federal income tax, using Form W-4.
-Withholding allowances are used to determine an employee’s withholding tax amount on their paychecks.
-The more allowances an employee chooses to claim, the less federal tax their employer will deduct from their pay.
+Withholding allowances were exemptions that employees used to use to claim from federal income tax, using Form W-4.
+Withholding allowances were used to determine an employee’s withholding tax amount on their paychecks.
+The more allowances an employee choose to claim, the less federal tax their employer deducted from their pay.

-The federal income tax has seven tax rates for 2018: 10 percent, 12 percent, 22 percent, 24 percent, 32 percent, 35 percent and 37 percent.
+The federal income tax has seven tax rates for 2020: 10 percent, 12 percent, 22 percent, 24 percent, 32 percent, 35 percent and 37 percent.
 The amount of federal income tax an employee owes depends on their income level and filing status, for example, whether they’re single or married, or the head of a household.
-You can find your 2018 federal income tax rate based on your filing status by using the IRS income tax rates and brackets.
+You can find your 2019 and 2020 federal income tax rate based on your filing status by using the IRS income tax rates and brackets.